peter-vilja/gulp-clean/README.md

 ```
 Option read false prevents gulp to read the contents of the file and makes this task a lot faster.

-After using gulp-clean the stream still contains the app/tmp and it can be used i.e. for moving the content to different location.

 ```js
 var gulp = require('gulp');
 var clean = require('gulp-clean');